Amalesh Sen

 Amalesh Sen (অমলেশ সেন; 2 March 1943 – 7 October 2017) was a Bangladeshi football player and coach.
-He started his career in Dhaka by playing for Fire Service Team and Shadhin Bangla Football Team, but spent many years as a player and later coach for Dhaka Abahani.
+He started his career in Dhaka by playing for Fire Service Team and Shadhin Bangla Football Team, but spent most years as a player and coach for Dhaka Abahani.

 Amalesh is the first ever goalscorer in a Dhaka Derby match, he scored the historic goal for Abahani in 1973.
 He later coached both Abahnai Limited Dhaka and Muktijoddha Sangsad KC in the Bangladesh Premier League.
-Amalesh currently holds the record of the most Bangladesh Premier League titles won by a single coach (3 for Abahani Limited Dhaka), and is also the first coach to win hattrick Bangladesh Premier League titles.
+Amalesh holds the record for the most Bangladesh Premier League titles won by a single coach (3 for Abahani Limited Dhaka), and is also the first coach to win three consecutive Bangladesh Premier League titles.

 Playing career

 Amalesh began his football career in the Byton Club, he played for Bogra District for almost two seasons in the National Football Championship competition between district team since 1958.
 And again under his leadership, Bogra district team became national champion in 1969.
-His Dhaka League journey started in 1962 for the Fire Service Team, where he played for seven years.
-Amalesh then he went onto play for the famous East End Club.
+His Dhaka First Division League journey started in 1962 for the Fire Service Team, where he played for seven years.
+Amalesh then went onto play for the famous East End Club.
 Amalesh joined for Mohammedan SC in 1970.
 During the 1971 Bangladesh Liberation War, he also played in the Shadhin Bangla Football Team, where he along with his teammates played 16 exhibition games in India, in order to raise money for the war.
 After that, from 1972 to 1984, he played continuously for Dhaka Abahani.

-Dhaka Abahani and Dhaka Mohammedan first played each other during the 1973 Dhaka League.
+Dhaka Abahani and Dhaka Mohammedan first played each other during the 1973 First Division League.
 The battle between of these two giants is now commonly known as Dhaka Derby, and Amalesh is the first player to score in the derby.
 During the game, Amalesh swifted past Moahmmedan stopper back Zakaria Pintoo and goalkeeper Abul Kashem to score the famous goal.
 Amalesh was part of Abahani's first league winning team, and further went onto win four more league titles along with the 1982 Federation Cup, which was shared with Mohammedan SC.

 Amalesh Sen first played for the Bangladesh national football team in Malaysia, during the 1975 Merdeka Tournament.
 However, due to injury, he later withdrew and did not play for the national team for a long time.
 Although, Amalesh got a chance to join the Bangladesh team for the Bangkok 1978 Asian Games, that opportunity was also not taken by him, as all of Abahani's 7 footballers refrained from playing due to the teams captaincy complications involving their teammate Monwar Hossain Nannu.